 FOG (Fats, Oil, and Grease) Control Program

-Fats, Oils and Grease (FOG) are a major issue for the Town’s sewer system.
+Fats, Oils and Grease (FOG) are a constant concern for any sewer system.
 Food service establishments (FSE) are a significant source of FOG due to the amount of grease that is used in cooking and other food preparation.
 Transportation service establishments (TSE) are also a significant source of oil and grease.
 When poured down the drain, FOG hardens inside of pipes, constricting wastewater flow and clogging pipes.
 This can lead to sewer backups into your business.
 Cleaning clogged pipes and responding to sewer backups is costly to business owners and the Town.

 Lyons Municipal Code 13-4-160 requires the installation and maintenance of grease traps in all food and transportation service establishments.
 The code includes: